RBMHTechnology/vind/README.md

 on an staging environment as close as possible to production.
 These releases will apply the previous described name schema followed by _RCa_ suffix, being **a** the release candidate iteration number.
 I.e., _vind-v1.3.0-RC1_ would be the first release candidate for version 1.2.6 which, if rejected due to bugs found in staging environment, will be released again after fixing as __vind-v1.3.0-RC2__.
-After approval, the artifact will be released
+After approval, the artifact will be released as **vind-v1.3.0**.
-**vind-v1.3.0**.

 From **vind-v1.3.0**, all the hot fixes would be handle in a release specific maintenance branch, menaing this that development branch would always be in an _a.b.0-SNAPSHOT_ **Vind** version.